UnfinishedStuff/A-guide-to-the-GFX-HAT/Capacitive_touch.md

 Channel 5 is plus
 ```

-This function will fetch the names of all of the buttons and print them on the terminal as a handy reference of their official names.
+This code will fetch the names of all of the buttons and print them on the terminal as a handy reference of their official names.
 This might be useful for getting the buttons to work (see above).